pongasoft/emscripten-glfw/README.md

     vs `char const *` which may or may not be `nullptr`)
   - allow for C++ only API (ex: `std::future`)
   - the C API is still available if you would rather stick to it
-- Implemented  `emscripten::glfw3::GetClipboardString` (C++ only) which provides a way of fetching the global clipboard in a browser environment (`glfwGetClipboardString` is not the right API due to the asynchronous nature of the underlying platform API).
+- Implemented  `emscripten::glfw3::GetClipboardString` which provides a way of fetching the global clipboard in a browser environment (`glfwGetClipboardString` is not the right API due to the asynchronous nature of the underlying platform API).
 - The cursor position is no longer clamped to the window size, and as a result, can have negative values or values